FAMILY

 7. Biesanz writes, “The family may be described as a woman with a child and a man to look after them.”

-Strictly it can also be defined; family consists of parents and children.
-Its members are more closely related to one another through the process of reproduction.
-It is a universal institution found in every age and in every society.
+Family can also be defined strictly: it consists of parents and children.
+Its members are more closely related to one another through reproduction.
+It is a universal institution found in every age and society.

 Distinctive features of the family

 The family is an organization par excellence.
-Of all the social organizations, large or small, family is of the greatest sociological significance.
-It occupies the central position in our social structure.
-The family, unlike other institutions, enjoys a unique position in society.
+Of all social organizations, large or small, the family is of the greatest sociological significance.
+It occupies the central position in our social structure, and unlike other institutions, it enjoys a unique position in society.

-Maclver has elaborated the distinctive features of family as follows-
+Maclver has elaborated on the distinctive features of family as follows-

 1. Universality:

 Family is the most basic universal social unit.
-It is found worldwide and in every type of culture, and there is no substitute for family.
+It is found worldwide and in every type of culture, and there is no substitute for it.
 Civilizations rise and collapse, but the family lives forever.
-The family, therefore, is a universal group.
+Therefore, the family is a universal group.

 The family is tiny in size.
 It is known as the smallest primary group.
 It is a small social institution.
 It includes husband and wife and the persons who are born in it or are adopted.
 The relations among the members of the family are direct, intimate, close, personal, and permanent.
 This is possible only due to the small size of the family.
 Further, the smallness of the family brings stability to the family.